 New Biobank Act on July 1

-The Swedish Biobanks in Medical Care Act will be replaced by a new Swedish Biobank Act, effective July 1, 2023.
+The Swedish Biobanks in Medical Care Act was replaced by a new Swedish Biobank Act, effective July 1, 2023.

 There are several services which you can use as a researcher to get the support you need regarding access to biobank samples in Swedish biobanks.
 Click the toggle menus below to find out more.